-A significant portion of the Organization's funding is received from The Florida Bar Foundation, Vera Institute of Justice, Inc., U.S. Committee for Refugees and Immigrants ("USCRI") and The Children's Trust.
+A significant portion of the Organization's funding is received from Vera Institute of Justice, Inc. and The Children's Trust.
 The majority of the contracts are on a cost reimbursement basis and are renewable on an annual basis.
 A significant reduction in the level of this funding, if this were to occur, may have a material effect on the Organization's programs and activities.
-However, The Florida Bar Foundation has funded the Organization since its inception and management anticipates its continued support.

-Revenues received and receivables due under contracts with Vera Institute of Justice, Inc. and The Children's Trust consisted of the following for December 31, 2019 and 2018:
+Revenues received and receivables due under contracts with Vera Institute of Justice, Inc. consisted of the following for December 31, 2020 and 2019:

-20 )19 2018
+20 )20 2019

 Revenues Receivables Revenues Receivables

-Vera Institute of Justice, Inc. 49% 90% 44% 55%
+Vera Institute of Justice, Inc. 34% 86% 49% 90%

-The Children's Trust 8% 6% 9% 18%